Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 Republic of Poland-Slovak Republic Interconnection

-The project involves the construction of the following pipelines in Poland: Strachocina - Łupkowska Pass (PL-SK border – already completed) pipeline (DN 1000, 58 km); Pogórska Wola - Tworzeń (DN 1000, 168km – already completed); Strachocina – Pogórska Wola (DN 1000, 98km – already completed); Tworóg – Tworzeń (DN 1000, 56 km - already completed); Gas node in Strachocina – already completed.
+Infrastructure consisting of following, completed pipelines in Poland: Strachocina - Łupkowska Pass (PL-SK border) pipeline (DN 1000, 58 km); Pogórska Wola - Tworzeń (DN 1000, 168km); Strachocina – Pogórska Wola (DN 1000, 98km); Tworóg – Tworzeń (DN 1000, 56 km); Gas node in Strachocina.

 Republic of Poland-Ukraine Interconnection

 The scope of the Project in Republic of Poland includes the construction of: Hermanowice node pipeline to the border crossing point including the additional gas infrastructure; Hermanowice – Strachocina pipeline (DN700, 72 km - already completed); Compressor station in Strachocina, Wronów – Rozwadów pipeline (DN 1000), Rozwadów – Strachocina pipeline (DN 1000).
+The scope of the Project in Ukraine includes the construction of Gas pipeline DN1000 from border crossing point (GMS Drozdovychy) to the Western part of Ukraine's GTS in the area of UGSF “Bilche-Volytsya” and construction of additional gas infrastructure.
+The implementation of the project may start after receiving commitment by network users to book the respective capacities and if the results of the economic tests are positive.

 LNG Terminal in Świnoujście Expansion Program: